 Corn, cotton crops look promising(Audio News 07/28/14) Despite a late start to Louisiana’s corn crop, harvest could begin in a couple of weeks.
 LSU AgCenter corn and cotton specialist Dan Fromme said he is anticipating excellent yields.
 The state has approximately 450,000 acres of corn – 250,000 fewer acres than last year.
 (Runtime: 1:20)

-New herbicide could help grain sorghum growers(Audio 07/28/14) A new non-genetically modified grain sorghum variety contains a trait that will allow farmers to control johnsongrass in their sorghum fields.
+New variety could help grain sorghum growers(Audio 07/28/14) A new non-genetically modified grain sorghum variety contains a trait that will allow farmers to control johnsongrass in their sorghum fields.
 Weed scientist Daniel Stephenson said this is a first.
 Grasses are hard to control in sorghum because they are so closely related to the crop.

 Sugarcane crop is short, behind schedule(Audio News: 07/25/14) While residents of Louisiana enjoyed the cool spring and a relatively mild summer so far, it hasn't been the best situation for the state’s sugarcane crop.
 LSU AgCenter sugarcane specialist Kenneth Gravois said the crop is short for this time of the year.
 (Runtime: 1:30)